asher-lab/DevOps-Roadmap-Kit/AWS/README.md

 IF TRUE, enabled, then docker ps -a will show port
 ```

 # Project : Deploy Image from DockerHub to EC2 instance so it will run on that instance.
 Via Jenkins.
-Part 1
+Part 1 = DOCKER RUN

+## Details: This will deploy the image on ANOTHER ec2 instance, separate from where you are sshing..
+Your development env will test, build, and publish ... while the other machine is used for deploying the app. ( 2 machines)

+## Use case: good for small projects, but if it involves thousands of cointainers, then a tool is  need to orchestrate it.
 Architecture: <br>
 Build App -> Build Image -> Push to Private Repo -> Deploy it to EC2